emmaculate-exceel/MAZE_Project/Editor_2/README.md

 Total : 17 days

+Usage:===

+generate an executable using the makefile then run the executable using the below steps
+<program name> <filename>

 Expected Outcome:==

 A fully functional lightweight text editor built using the C programming language, capable of handling basic text formatting like reading, writing and saving buffer to files.